How does hot solar water work?

 The Federal Government actually endorses this statement by its testing of Solar Hot Water systems and allocating the German Tech approximately 27% more government grant rebates than 5 other big brands.

-Evacuated tube solar collector (more efficient and great for frost prone areas)
+More efficient & great for frost prone areas